Mercedes-Benz Ponton Photo Gallery

 Type W120 180 sedan (RHD / Right Hand Drive)

 This Right Hand Drive Type W120 180 sedan belonged to Bakshi Ghulam Mohammed, the Prime Minister of Kashmir from 1953-1964.
 Bakshi Ghulam Mohammed used this car extensively to tour the Kashmir countryside.
 He can be seen in the front passenger seat in this photograph.
-An Internet search on his name "Bakshi Ghulam Mohammed" (1907-1972) will yield more details.
+An internet search on his name "Bakshi Ghulam Mohammed" (1907-1972) will yield more details.
 Note the license plate reads, "KASHMIR-S11."

 Contributed by Dr. Bakshi Jehangir